holidayextras/angled-dream/README.md

     1. mvn package

-## To execute by itself (terraform takes care of this in prod)
+## To execute by itself (You should not do this unless you need to manually test something in the cloud -- Sossity takes care of all deployment)

-1. Make sure you are authed into gcloud with the correct project
+1. Make sure you are autheticated into gcloud with the correct project
+1. Make sure you have built a standalone .jar for your pipeline with `mvn package`
 2. Execute dataflow job according to below:

 Command line options:

+To avoid billing/deployment mishaps, there are no defaults.
+Flags not provided will throw an exception and exit.

-    java -classpath angleddream-bundled-0.1-ALPHA.jar:/home/bradford/proj/example-scaffolding/target/transformexamples-0.1-ALPHA.jar com.acacia.dataflow.Main --stagingLocation=gs://hx-test/staging --project=hx-test --pubsubTopic=projects/hx-test/topics/data-topic --outputTopics=projects/hx-test/topics/output1,projects/hx-test/topics/output2 --maxNumWorkers=1 --numWorkers=1 --zone=europe-west1-c --workerMachineType=n1-standard-1
+    java -classpath angleddream-bundled-0.1-ALPHA.jar:/home/proj/examples/target/transformexamples-0.1-ALPHA-bundled.jar com.acacia.angleddream.Main --stagingLocation=gs://hx-test/staging --project=hx-test --pubsubTopic=projects/hx-test/topics/data-topic --outputTopics=projects/hx-test/topics/output1,projects/hx-test/topics/output2 --maxNumWorkers=1 --numWorkers=1 --zone=europe-west1-c --workerMachineType=n1-standard-1 --errorPipelineName=projects/hx-test/topics/output2-to-error-output2

-    -classpath: colon-separated jar file for angleddream and all other dependency jars (only one dash!)
+    -classpath: colon-separated jar files for angleddream and all other dependency jars (only one dash!)

-    com.acacia.dataflow.Main: main class for Dataflow job. usually this if you're using our sample libraries
+    com.acacia.angleddream.Main: main class for Dataflow job.
+Does not change.

-    --stagingLocation: GS3 bucket to upload jars and dependencies to
+    --stagingLocation: google cloud storage bucket to upload jars and dependencies to
     --project: GCloud project name
     --pubsubTopic: input topic for dataflow job
     --outputTopics: comma-separated pubsubs to output results to